eXPerience83/DKNCloud-HAS/README.md

 - Retrieve devices for each installation via the `/devices` endpoint.
 - Control actions are implemented by sending events via the `/events` endpoint.

-In addition, a sensor platform is included to record the temperature from the probe (local_temp) so that you can generate historical data and create automations or scenes based on the temperature.
+Additionally, a sensor platform is included to record the temperature from the probe (`local_temp`), enabling historical data and automations.

 Basic control methods have been implemented in `climate.py`:
 - **turn_on:** Sends an event with P1=1.
 - **turn_off:** Sends an event with P1=0.
-- **set_hvac_mode:** Sends an event with P2 with the following mapping:
+- **set_hvac_mode:** Sends an event with P2.
+Supported mappings:
-  - "1" for cool, "2" for heat, "3" for ventilate, "5" for dehumidify, and "4" for heat-cold-auto (an extra mode that can be forced under user responsibility).
+  - "1" for cool,
+  - "2" for heat,
+  - "3" for ventilate,
+  - "5" for dehumidify,
+  - "4" for heat-cold-auto (this mode can be forced if enabled in the configuration).
-- **set_temperature:** Sends an event with P8 (for heat or heat-cold-auto) or P7 (for cool) to adjust the target temperature.
-Temperature values must include a decimal (e.g., "23.0") for correct processing.
+- **set_temperature:** Sends an event with P8 (for heat or heat-cold-auto) or P7 (for cool) with temperature values (must include decimals, e.g., "23.0").

-The API also returns additional data (such as firmware, brand, available fan speeds, etc.) that can be used to create additional sensors or for device information.
+The API returns additional data (such as firmware, brand, available fan speeds, etc.) that can be used for device information and for creating extra sensors.
+For example, the integration extracts the field `availables_speeds` to limit the valid fan speed options (e.g., if the value is "3", valid speeds are 1, 2, and 3).

+> **Important:**
+> Daikin climate equipment uses two consigns (one for heat and one for cold).
+Change the mode first (e.g., to heat) and then adjust the temperature.
+Although the original package defined modes up to "8", our tests indicate that only modes 1–5 produce an effect.
+Note that the API differentiates between fan speeds in cold and heat modes, and this integration uses the value from `availables_speeds` to dynamically set the valid range.

 ## Installation